Road in Cabanis may be realigned

 Road in Cabanis may be realignedDominica News Online - Thursday, December 29th, 2016 at 1:33 PM

-Permanent Secretary in the Ministry of Public Works, Kendall Johnson, has revealed that road in the Shawford area called Cabanis, which was closed on Wednesday, due to a landslide, may be subject to realignment.
+Permanent Secretary in the Ministry of Public Works, Kendall Johnson, has revealed that road in an area called Cabanis in the Roseau Valley, which was closed on Wednesday, due to a landslide, may be subject to realignment.

 The landslide claimed a portion of the road, east of the Trafalgar/Copthall junction, prompting road closure in that area.
 Reports are that half of the road, up to 100 feet, fell into the river.